Dunleavy signs $4M funding bill for COVID-19 effort; closes state libraries, museums, archives

 “As this virus, this pandemic, evolves and we need more funding, we will have more funding,” Dunleavy said.

 Alaska saw its first confirmed case last week.
-Since then, no other cases have been confirmed, according to Alaska Chief Medical Officer Dr. Anne Zink.
 As of 12:30 p.m.
-Monday, the state has tested 250 individuals for the virus.
+Monday, the state has tested 250 individuals for the virus, according to Alaska Chief Medical Officer Dr. Anne Zink.

 During a meeting with reporters Monday afternoon, the governor also announced a set of new statewide mandates.
 All state-operated libraries, archives and museums will be closed until March 31.
 All public programs and events related to those facilities are also suspended during this time.